cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/labs/bundle-composition.md

   items: NONE
 items:
 - kind: folder
-  name: controller-automation
+  name: configuration-automation
   description: ''
   properties:
-  - {}
+  - kind: envVars
+    vars:
+      GITHUB_ORGANIZATION: cbci-casc-workshop
 ```
->NOTE: Currently only folder items are supported and only some folder properties are supported.
+>NOTE: Currently only folder items are supported and only `envVars` folder properties are supported.
 20. Copy the contents of the auto-generated `items.yaml` and then navigate to the `configuration-bundles` repository in your workshop GitHub Organization.
 21. Next click on the **Add file** button and then select **Create new file**. ![Create new file in GitHub](github-create-new-file.png?width=50pc)
 22. On the next screen, name the new file `items.yaml`, enter the contents from the `items.yaml` export (same as above) and then commit directly to your Ops controller branch. ![Commit items.yaml](commit-items.png?width=50pc)